Vision based frozen surface egress: A docking algorithm for the ENDURANCE AUV (2009)

 Citation:

-In International Symposium on Unmanned Untethered Submersible Technology (UUST), 2009.
+In International Symposium on Unmanned Untethered Submersible Technology (UUST) 2009.

 Bibtex:

-Mohan Sridharan Alumni mhnsrdhrn@gmail.com
+Mohan Sridharan Ph.D.
+Alumni mhnsrdhrn [at] gmail com